Boosteblume/MBRecipes/cookie-raspberry-nob-cheescake.md

-# Apple Cinnamon Nob Biscot Cheesecake
+# Raspberry Nob Leibnitz Cheesecake
 This is the recipe for a no-bake american cheesecake with lotus biscoti cake base and an apple-sugar-cinnamon topping.

 ## Ingredients
 _the sizes below are german sizes_
-- 1 Package of Lotus Biscoti
+- 1 Package of Leibnitz Butterkekse
 - 100g Butter
 - a pinch of salt
 - 600g Philladelphia Doppelrahmstufe cream cheese
 - 200g Sour cream (Schmand)
 - 200ml cream
 - 1 teaspoon of vanilla extract
-- 4 apples, peeled and thinly sliced
-- Around 1 tablespoon of cinnamon
-- Around 120g of sugar
+- 120g of sugar
-- 12 leafs of gelatin
+- 9 leafs of gelatin (or just use 2 packs)
+- 2 glasses of fruit spread (aim for the highest percentage of fruit possible, I used 75%)

 ## Instructions

-1. **Crush the cookies**: Crush the lotus cookies into very small bits.
+1. **Crush the cookies**: Crush the Leibnitz cookies into very small bits.
 You can either just beat them or use a Kitchen mixer.

 2. **Mix cookies, butter and salt**:
     - Melt the 100g of butter.
-    - In a bowl, combine the crushed biscots, melted butter and add salt.
+    - In a bowl, combine the crushed leibnitz cookies, melted butter and add salt.
     - After you thouroughly mixed everything, press the mixture into the bottom of a 26inch (26Zoll) springform pan to form the crust.
     - Wait at least 40 minutes before you continue with the next step.